Eddie Presland: Club career

 Presland started as a junior for West Ham United before signing as a professional in October 1960.
 He did not make his debut until 27 February 1965 in a 2–1 home win against Liverpool in which he scored his only goal for West Ham.
 He made only six appearances for West Ham before moving to Crystal Palace in 1967.
 He had a spell on-loan with Colchester United signing on 11 October 1969.
 He made his Colchester United debut on the same day in a 2–1 home win against Bradford Park Avenue.
 He made only six appearances for Colchester in all competitions, his last being in November 1969.
 After leaving Crystal Palace he played for Chelmsford City, Jewish Guild in South Africa and Wealdstone.

 Managerial career

 On his return from South Africa Presland played for Wealdstone and moved on to manage the club.
 Similar roles followed with Dulwich Hamlet, Hendon, Gravesend and Northfleet, again with Dulwich Hamlet before moving to Dagenham as a coach.
 In 1980, he became their manager and led them to their victory in the 1980 FA Trophy Final with Dagenham beating Mossley 2–1 at Wembley.
 He was sacked almost immediately after the victory and then left football for a time before returning as a scout for Ipswich Town, West Ham and Tottenham Hotspur.
 As a scout for Tottenham, Presland played a central role in the recruitment of players Gareth Bale and Luka Modrić.

 Cricket career

 Presland played 30 first-class and 24 List A matches for Essex between 1962 and 1972.

 His highest score was 51 against Northamptonshire in 1967.

+Personal life

+Presland was good friends with fellow footballer Geoff Hurst, serving as best man at his wedding in 1964.